IllFil/gemma3-ollama-tools/README.md

 This command builds a custom Gemma model (`gemma3-12b-tools`) with native Ollama tool support integrated.

 Replace `gemma3-12b-tools` with your desired model name.
-The provided `Modelfile` is ready-to-use and already configured for enabling tools.
+The provided `Modelfile` is ready-to-use and already configured for enabling tools.Dont forget to change FROM path to desired model(e.g. gemma3:4b, gemma3:12b etc.)

 ### Step 3: Run your Custom Model